TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

 :url: https://embed.grasple.com/exercises/8a85a120-ef0c-41ec-9f60-ca492a35865a?id=87822
 :label: grasple_exercise_7_3_15
 :dropdown:
-:description: From orthogonal to orthonormal
+:description: From orthogonal to orthonormal.

 ::::